Thai Basil Chicken (Aromatic & Bold)

 Step 4: Cook the Chicken

-Add the sliced chicken to the hot wok, spreading it out evenly.
+Add the sliced chicken breast to the hot wok.

-Stir-fry for 3-4 minutes until the chicken is no longer pink.
+Cook until the chicken is no longer pink and is starting to brown.

 Remove the chicken from the wok and set aside.

-Thai Basil Chicken (Aromatic & Bold) - Step 5: Stir-Fry the Vegetables 1
+Thai Basil Chicken (Aromatic & Bold) - Step 5: Stir-Fry the Aromatics

-Thai Basil Chicken (Aromatic & Bold) - Step 6: Combine Chicken and Sauce 1
+Thai Basil Chicken (Aromatic & Bold) - Step 6: Combine Ingredients

-Return the cooked chicken to the wok with the vegetables.
+Return the cooked chicken to the wok with the aromatics.

-Cook for another 2-3 minutes until everything is heated through.
+Cook for an additional 2-3 minutes until flavors meld.

-Thai Basil Chicken (Aromatic & Bold) - Step 7: Add Thai Basil 1
+Thai Basil Chicken (Aromatic & Bold) - Step 7: Add the Basil

 Turn off the heat and add the Thai basil leaves to the wok.